 How to Become an Applied Behavior Analyst in Utah

-The state of Utah only began licensing applied behavior analysts (ABAs), assistant applied behavior analysts (AABAs), and Registered Behavior Technicians (RBT®s) in 2015.
-Consequently, many of the laws and regulations surrounding the profession are still being worked out in the real world.
+The state of Utah began licensing applied behavior analysts (ABAs), assistant applied behavior analysts (AABAs) in 2015.

 Licensing is handled by the state Department of Occupations and Licensing (DOPL) under authority granted by Title 58 of the Utah Code.
 Amendments were made to Title 58 in the 2015 General Session of the state legislature to add to existing rules for psychologist licensing under the Behavior Analyst Licensing Act.

-Utah does not provide temporary or reciprocal licensing for ABAs.
+Utah does not provide temporary or reciprocal licensing for ABAs; however, licensure by endorsement is available.

 Steps and Requirements To Becoming a Licensed ABA in Utah